-Lecso – a typical Hungarian vegetable dish with tomatoes and peppers, a delicious vegan meal with rice or a perfect side dish for any kind of meat, sausage or fish.
+Lecso or letscho – a typical Hungarian pepper stew, a delicious vegan meal with rice or a perfect side dish for any kind of meat, sausage or fish.

 Lecso is the kind of dish you will find in many world cuisines, similar ones are the French Piperade, the Middle Eastern Shakshuka, the Turkish Menemen, the Spanish Pisto or the Italian Peperonata.
 The Czech and the Slovak call it Leco, the Polish Lezco, the German Letscho and the Russian something in Cyrillic that I cannot read, but which I am sure sounds pretty similar. 🙂

 Peppers and tomatoes smothered together to make a delicious and very comforting stew, often eaten with eggs cooked directly in the stew, yet still perfect for either eating it plain with some rice, polenta or bread or alongside a piece of meat or fish.